cb4ds/canvasXpress.data/cran-comments.md

 Per review request for better information on the dataset(s) in this package in previous reviews I have updated attribution and informaton for the dataset GSE9750, and created a more reusable preparation script.
 In addition the second dataset exData was removed until it can be sourced publicly and documented.

 Per review request I have fixed the README.md links (our website was literally just revamped 2 days ago!).
 Thanks for pointing that out!
+I have incremented the package with the notation in the third version component adding -1 to designate that this minor bugfix was made, however I did not increment the base 3rd component of the version as it will become out of sync with the canvasXpress package that it is paired with.

 ---